openshift/splunk-forwarder-operator/README.md

 This operator manages Splunk Universal Forwarder.
 It deploys a daemonset which deploys a pod on each node including the masters.
-It expects the service account for the namespace can deploy privilaged pods.
+It expects the service account for the namespace can deploy privileged pods.
 It also needs a secret that holds the forwarder auth.

 If you are using splunk cloud you can download the spl file, extract it with